TheYkk/leaked-password/Readme.md

 # Leaked password check

-With this library you can check password is leaked or not.
+With this library you can check the password is probably leaked or not.

-Pre generated db includes 6 Million leaked passwords stored in bloom filter bitset.
+Pre generated bitset DB includes 6 Million leaked passwords stored in bloom filter bitset.

-To generate your own db head into [Db-generate](https://github.com/TheYkk/db-generate) and follow instructions.
+To generate your own bitset DB head into [Db-generate](https://github.com/TheYkk/db-generate) and follow instructions.
+## Bloom filter

+The current configuration is a 1 in 1 Million false positive rates.
+With bloom filter, you can make sure if data is not stored in the bitset.
+But bloom filter can generate false positives.

+With the new update, I'll add support to editing the error rate.
 # Usage

 ```go